panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 Each enum value represents an instance of a class that is stored as a [static field](/javascript-classes-complete-guide/#33-public-static-fields) on the same class.

-Let's impement the sizes enum using a class:
+Let's implement the sizes enum using a class:

 ```javascript
 class Sizes {